Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Vassar Brothers Medical Center

 Panel Management

 Panel management is a proactive approach to healthcare delivery that aims to ensure that all patients of a given care team receive the necessary preventive services and chronic disease management they deserve, not just those who present for office visits.
-During the ambulatory week, at the Poughkeepsie site, each resident is given one session (during which they are not scheduled for patient visits) to review their panel of patients, conduct necessary outreach, and plan for in-reach at upcoming visits in order to provide better coordinated care, remain informed and engaged in their patients’ health, improve patients’ clinic outcomes while reducing healthcare costs, and increasing the promotion of preventive medicine by closing care gaps identified.
-At the Castlepoint VA, panel management is incorporated into each of the continuity clinic sessions.
-Patients and their resident primary care providers are encouraged to regularly communicate with each other via the EMR.
-Residents will also regularly receive data on the health of their panel of patients as well as their personal performance on key markers of quality patient care such as the percentage of their patients who are compliant with certain age-appropriate screenings (i.e. breast cancer screening in women age 50-75) and the percentage of their patients who are meeting certain disease-specific goals (i.e. A1c<9 in diabetics).
-Residents meet with the Associate Program Director for Ambulatory Education to review this data twice a year to develop action plans to improve the quality of care they provide, which often inspires quality improvement projects.
+During the ambulatory week, each resident is given one session (during which they are not scheduled for patient visits) to review their panel of patients, conduct necessary outreach, and plan for in-reach at upcoming visits in order to provide better coordinated care, remain informed and engaged in their patients’ health, improve patients’ clinic outcomes while reducing healthcare costs, and increase the promotion of preventive medicine by closing care gaps identified.
+Patients and their resident primary care providers are encouraged to regularly communicate with each other via the patient portal.

 Ambulatory Academic Half Day

 Every Wednesday morning, residents on ambulatory week gather to participate in the Ambulatory Academic Half Day, which includes dedicated workshops, simulations, didactics, and case reviews.
 The designation of this time to educational endeavors ensures our residents get the highest quality education without the burden of conflicting responsibilities such as patient care and task completion.
 The weekly sessions include a workshop or simulation exercise, a didactic discussion, and participation in a case-based discussion of high-yield topics in ambulatory medicine as outlined in the Yale Curriculum under a central theme.
-For example, in the Men’s Health Academic Half Day, residents participate in a simulation exercise regarding the correct performance of external male genital and rectal exams using our life-size full manikin simulator, engage in a case-based discussion of common men’s health issues (such as erectile dysfunction, low testosterone, and benign prostatic, hypertrophy), and complete the corresponding Yale Curriculum modules.
-During the Diabetes Ambulatory Academic Half Day, residents participate in a workshop designed to teach them how to perform finger stick glucose measurements and administer insulin (using actual glucometers, insulin pens, and other supplies), discuss the 2020 American Diabetic Association guidelines for the pharmacologic treatment of type 2 diabetes guided by representative MKSAP questions, and complete the corresponding Yale Curriculum modules.
+For example, during the Diabetes Ambulatory Academic Half Day, residents participate in a workshop designed to teach them how to perform finger stick glucose measurements and administer insulin (using actual glucometers, insulin pens, and other supplies), discuss the American Diabetic Association guidelines for the pharmacologic treatment of type 2 diabetes guided by representative MKSAP questions, and complete the corresponding Yale Curriculum modules.

 Inpatient Medicine Afternoon Report